myllynen/rhel-image/README.md

 ansible-playbook -i 192.168.122.123, image_builder.yml
 ```

+On security hardened build hosts _/var_ must not be mounted with the
+`noexec` mount option.

 ## Disconnected Environments

 By default RHEL Image Builder tries to fetch repository data from Red